 Focusing on Whitten’s paintings and works on paper from the 1970s, this exhibition showcases a juncture in the artist’s painting career, which saw him reject the gestural brushstrokes of abstract expressionism in favor of experimental processes and materials.
 This includes rare works from Whitten’s landmark Greek Alphabet series (1975 – 1978), which was the focus of a dedicated exhibition at Dia Beacon, New York NY (2022 – 2023), consisting of variations of abstract, monochrome compositions and investigations into mark-making with handmade tools and techniques, including the comb, imprinting and frottage.

-Both exhibitions will be on view from Monday 7 October – Saturday 21 December 2024.
+Both exhibitions are on view through Saturday 21 December 2024.

 Photographs will be taken at this event for use on the Hauser & Wirth website, social media and in other marketing materials.